grass.delivery

 How much does turf cost in Derby?

 Turf prices in Derby typically range from £3–8 per square metre.
 Budget utility turf runs £3–4/m², standard multi-purpose is £4–6/m², and premium ornamental turf is £6–9/m².
-Delivery costs vary by supplier and order size — many offer free delivery on larger orders.
-Use our turf calculator for an estimate.
+Delivery pricing is postcode-specific and can depend on pallet quantity, selected date, access, and supplier terms.
+Use our turf calculator for a quantity estimate, then check the live delivered price with the supplier.

 Want to compare all suppliers?